Jkutkut/42Madrid-Philosophers/README.md

 My own version of the project Philosophers from 42 School.

 In this project we use multithreading to learn how to sync multiple theads in a single program.

+## Madatory:
+Control of the philosophers using mutex.

+## Bonus:
+Comming soon...